This post was originally written for Radical Compliance and has been reposted here with permission.

 If you want more suggestions or advice, you can also search the #ShieldsUp hashtag on Twitter.
 I’ve seen several cybersecurity firms start to circulate their own customer bulletins there.

-Audit and Compliance Role
+Audit and compliance role

 Obviously the IT security team bears primary responsibility for preparing the company for possible cyber attack.
 That said, compliance, audit, and legal teams can play important supporting roles to assure that the company is maximally prepared and can respond to an attack with agility.